310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Midori v2 %}
 Mmm~… I think it’s only you tokusatsu fans who waste your time caring about that kind of thing…

-Every last one of you are so insistent on making everything harder on yourselves with this pointless stuff—It’s all so dumb.
+Every last one of you are so insistent on making everything harder on yourselves with this pointless stuff — It’s all so dumb.
 {% endbubble %}

 {% bubble Chiaki v2 %}